sahiljani/wp-webstory/README.md

 - Automate CSV to webstory
 - Automate via WordPress Automatic Plugin

-## CSV to webstory
+## CSV to Webstory
-1. Create CSV
+- Create CSV

 Sample CSV file for the webstory is given with the sample data.
 [r2h] https://drive.google.com/file/d/1jMAb-farLdkErxdpMW-a6_bWrwYawwHj/view
 <br>
-2. Import CSV using any importer plugin
+- Import CSV using any importer plugin

 We are going to use WP All Import plugin.
 #### follow the below steps: